ollegreen/Retail_Sales_Demand_Predictions/capstone_proposal.md

 ### Evaluation Metrics
-_(approx. 1-2 paragraphs)_

-In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
-The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
-Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
-Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms).

-**Olle**

 Ways to evalute the different models could include 1-3 of the following statistical measures of how accurate a forecast system is;